Skyhawk Men's Cross-Country/Track | Peter Dalton - Head Coach

-Peter Dalton enters his second season as the head coach of both the men's and women's cross country teams along with leading the women's indoor and outdoor track squads after being hired in January of 2015.
+Peter Dalton enters his third season as the head coach of both the men's and women's cross country teams along with leading the men's and women's indoor and outdoor track squads for the second year after being hired in January of 2015.

 During his brief time in Martin, Dalton has coached 10 school record holders - from the 400 meters to the 10,000 meters - and guided Ann Asipan to the first ever OVC Conference Champion for the Skyhawks.
 Asipan made an immediate impact on the conference by claiming the OVC Cross Country individual title - in a school record time of 17:03 for 5,000 meters - at the 2015 championships.
 Rallying behind Asipan was the highest women’s team finish for the Skyhawks at the OVC Women’s Cross Country Championships in seven years.
 Additionally, the ladies team posted the highest ever team GPA with a 3.66.

 During the 2016 track season numerous Skyhawks rewrote the record books with mid-distance speed and distance strength.
 Jonathan Conley smashed the 800 meter school record at the Auburn Invitational with a time of 1:53.22.
 Conley went on to also break the school 400 meter record.
 On the strength side of the track, Joey DeSantis took more than 90 seconds off his previous best 10,000 meter mark, with a time of 31:25, for another school record for the men during the outdoor season.
 For the ladies, Asipan lowered the mile school record to 5:03.56 at the Rhodes Invitational while Chantal Wilson stormed to a new personal and school record of 10:26 for the 3,000 meters.
 Completing the full-spectrum of distance records, Amelia Martin took 95 seconds off her previous best 10,000 meter time, and in the process set another Skyhawk record, with a time of 38:37 at the Joey Haines Invitational.